 Solitary functioning kidney (SFK) may be due to congenital absence of the other kidney, significant disease in the opposite kidney or removal of one kidney for medical reasons or for kidney donation.

 Those who had significant disease in the opposite kidney or undergone removal of one kidney for medical reasons are at higher risk for subsequent kidney disease; they should not neglect care of the other kidney and should strictly follow up with their nephrologists periodically.

-In patients who have undergone renal transplantation, the transplanted kidney will be the sole functioning kidney and they have to be on lifelong medications for suppression of their immune system and lifelong follow up with their nephrologists to protect their kidney function.
+In patients who have undergone renal transplantation, the transplanted kidney will be the sole functioning kidney and they have to be on lifelong medications for suppression of their immune system the and lifelong follow up with their nephrologists to protect their kidney function.

 Management of SFK focuses on prevention of disease and deterioration in its function, rather than treatment of an established problem.